 Dan Case is the Associate Director of Academic Technology at Carroll and the mind behind the Sandbox classroom.
 A Carroll graduate, Dan has a variety of experience in academics and technology.
 He is a certified Extron A/V Specialist, a regular presenter on "getting out from behind the desk" at national conferences, and an all-around nice guy.

 Ryan Hazen is an instructional technologist with Carroll College.
-His responsibilities include adminstering the Carroll Moodle, supporting videoconferencing around campus, helping professors create recorded lectures and lessons, and supporting the Tech Saint program.
+His responsibilities include administering the Carroll College Moodle LMS and helping professors utilize Moodle and a variety of technologies for course enhancement.
 Ryan has undergraduate degrees in English and Creative Writing from UNC-Chapel Hill and a masters degree in Education from MSU-Bozeman.